frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/setting-up/users-and-permissions/user-permissions.md

 1. Select the user for which the rule has to be applied.
 2. Select the type of document to be allowed (for example "Company").
 3. Under For Value, select the specific item that you want to allow (the name of the "Company).
-4. If you check 'Is Default', the value selected in 'For Value' will be used as default for any future transactions by this user.
-That is, if company Unico Plastics Inc. is selected as 'For Value', this Company will be set as default for all future transactions by this user.
+4. If you check 'Is Default', the value selected in 'For Value' will be used by default for any future transactions by this user.
+That is, if company 'Unico Plastics Inc.' is selected as 'For Value', this Company will be set as default for all future transactions by this user.

     <img src="{{docs_base_url}}/assets/img/users-and-permissions/user-perms/new-user-permission.png" class="screenshot" alt="Creating a new user permission">